wjsutton/preppin-data/README.md

 ## :a: About

 At the start of 2021 I wanted to improve my data prep skills with Python.
+Now in 2022 I'm doing the same for Alteryx and Tableau Prep.

 [Preppin' Data](https://preppindata.blogspot.com/) is a weekly data prep challenge built around [Tableau Prep](https://www.tableau.com/en-gb/products/prep) but the challenges apply to other tools and even coding languages, so ideal practice if you're looking to improve your data prep skills.